-- Remove the screw(s) 6 (for Model B only) and the adhesive cover 7. - Reverse the process to install a new hard disk drive (do not forget to replace all the screws and covers).
+- 6. Remove the screw(s) 6 and the adhesive cover 7. - Reverse the process to install a new hard disk drive (do not forget to replace all the screws and covers).

 Hard Disk Screws & Cover

 The hard disks and covers pictured here may appear slightly different from your model design (these designs are subject to change and upgrade without notice).
 Pay careful attention to the screws (if included) and cover orientation.